 As a creative person you are likely to want to share your handmade items with others.
-Fortunately, selling your goods online has become much easier: Simply choose the right marketplace for your products, take high-quality photos, give your items a professional finish with personalised labels or hangtags and you're ready to go!
+Fortunately, selling your goods online has become much easier: Simply choose the right marketplace for your products, take high-quality photos, give your items a professional finish with personalized labels or hangtags and you're ready to go!

 If you are familiar with our blog, then you know that we think Etsy is an excellent platform for selling handmade goods.
 But it's not the only online marketplace out there and there are some interesting alternatives to Etsy that are worth looking at.